TypeStrong/grunt-ts/README.md

 });
 ```

-#####Why
+#####Why would you use amdloader instead of import statements
 The following combination of circumstances are why you would use it instead of Compiler supported AMD.

-You want to use RequireJS since you prefer to debug "js" files instead of "ts" files.
+You want to use RequireJS since you prefer to debug "js" files instead of "ts" files (=> amd).
 But:
 * File order doesn't matter (e.g. dependency injection is handled at runtime e.t.
 AngularJS)
 * You want inter file Type Information without using `import` statements.